Pix4D/ntrip-catalog/README.md

 ## EPSG
 Many applications rely on the data provided by the [EPSG](https://epsg.org/) database.
 For that reason EPSG data is preferred in this catalog.
-If you do not find the CRS you need in EPSG, ask your geodetic regional authority to register it via https://epsg.org/dataset-change-requests.html.
+If you do not find the CRS you need in EPSG, ask your regional geodetic authority to register it via https://epsg.org/dataset-change-requests.html.
 It is easy and free of charge.
 (You can still register your NTRIP data without it)

 As a helper you can use https://spatialreference.org/, maintained by the [PROJ](https://proj.org/) open source library.

-## How can I use it?
+## How can I use the catalog?
 There is an example (used also in the tests) in python in `scripts/query.py`.
 You don't have to use it, but it can give you an idea of the workflow.